AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-05-advanced-process-building-features/quizz.md

 </details>

-## :small_red_triangle_down: What do you have to verify before you run a business process that contains one or more automation in it?
+## 💮 What do you have to verify before you run a business process that contains one or more automation in it?

 _Choose the correct answer._